floofnoodlecode/fansort-demo/README.md

 }
 ```

-The structure of itemlist directories is described at #TODO.
+The structure of itemlist directories is described in the [Itemlists](#itemlists) section.

 ### index.liquid
 The index page can be customized using a template file located at `liquid/index.liquid`.